 Nielsen, together with its subsidiaries, is a leading global information and measurement company that provides clients with a comprehensive understanding of consumers and consumer behavior.
 Nielsen is aligned into two reportable segments: what consumers buy ("Buy"), what consumers watch and listen to ("Watch").
 Nielsen has a presence in more than 100 countries, with its headquarters located in Oxford, the United Kingdom and New York, USA.
-See Note 17 - "Segments" for a discussion of the Company's reportable segments.
+See Note 16 - "Segments" for a discussion of the Company's reportable segments.

 The accompanying consolidated financial statements are presented in conformity with U.S. generally accepted accounting principles ("GAAP").
 All amounts are presented in U.S. Dollars ("\$"), except for share and per share data or where expressly stated as being in other currencies, e.g., Euros ("€").
 The consolidated financial statements include the accounts of Nielsen and all subsidiaries and other controlled entities.
-Supplemental cash flows from discontinued operations are presented in Note 4 to the consolidated financial statements "Discontinued Operations."
-The Company has evaluated events occurring subsequent to December 31, 2016 for potential recognition or disclosure in the consolidated financial statements and concluded there were no subsequent events that required recognition or disclosure other than those provided.
+The Company has evaluated events occurring subsequent to December 31, 2017 for potential recognition or disclosure in the consolidated financial statements and concluded there were no subsequent events that required recognition or disclosure other than those provided.